 Whitelisted Domains - Entries here control what web sites are allowed to host chat clients associated to the contact point.
 A blank entry allows any server.
 Quiq recommends this always be completed for security purposes.
 Use wildcards to allow multiple hosts to display the chat client.

-This section allows creation of a Welcome form which is displayed to end users before they are passed to the chat dialog screen.
+Welcome Form - This section allows creation of a Welcome form which is displayed to end users before they are passed to the chat dialog screen.
 Fields may be marked as required and thus must be filled to allow the user to submit the form.
 Fields are placed in the order added to the form.
 Ensure that the desired top field is added first, and subsequent fields are added in order.

 Custom Fields must be edited after being added, to change the label and required options.

 After changes are made to the form, click the Save button at the top right of the panel.

 Conditions may be added for time of day or day of week, queue volumes, available agents, etc. Reference the Conversation Rules section for specifics on the Rule editor.
 Once changes are made, it is necessary to scroll to thetop of the page and click the green Save button to ensure changes are applied.
 Once saved, the Web Chat Status will update to indicate if the chat button should be displayed.